-He’s a sly devil, and even after Winslow takes his first steps to settle the score he’s soon the clutches of the corporation with promises that the star of his choice, Phoenix, will perform his songs.
-All he has to do is sign a sinister tome of a contract… in blood of course.
-It’s a sly omen that after his accident the electronic voice box he must use starts to become the voice of Paul Williams himself…. while Swan’s own voice seems rather more scratchy and evil when played back.
+He’s a sly devil, and even after Winslow takes his first steps to settle the score he’s soon in the clutches of the corporation with promises that the star of his choice, Phoenix, will perform his songs.
+All Winslow has to do is sign a sinister tome of a contract, in blood naturally.
+It’s a clever touch that after his accident the electronic vocoder he must use starts to become the singing voice of Paul Williams himself…. while Swan’s own dulcet tones seem rather more scratchy and evil when they’re heard on play back.
 Later Phoenix is replaced by glam rock diva Beef (an absurd performance from Gerrit Graham) and so the revenge plan quickly resurfaces.

-Visually there are plenty of signature De Palma choices, including the stylish split screen effects and voyeuristic points of view.
-Cartoonish electrocution moments are combined with gory stab wounds and flaming corpses, and insane fans chant for dead stars even as they’re zipped up in body bags.
-It’s always a feast for the eyes whether these are set inside the sinister Death Records offices or Winslow’s recording booth cell.
-The Phantom running through the long hallways of The Paradise with his cloak flowing behind him is a particularly memorable touch.
-Who else would add a Psycho shower scene gag during a musical?
+Visually there are plenty of signature De Palma choices including the stylish split screen effects and voyeuristic points of view.
+Who else would add a Psycho shower scene joke during a musical?
+Cartoonish electrocution gags are combined with gory stab wounds and flaming corpses, and insane fans chant for dead stars even as they’re being zipped up in body bags for everyone to see.
+It’s always a feast for the eyes whether these sequences are set inside the sinister Death Records offices or Winslow’s second prison cell – the studio recording booth.
+The Phantom running through the crimson hallways of The Paradise with his cloak flowing behind him is a particularly memorable touch.